danielburongu/HealthyCareLiving/README.md

 A section with health providers and appointments related to health to individual needs

--Contact us:
+- Contact us:

 This contains Information such as email addresses, phone numbers, or a contact form for users to get in touch.

 - User Authentication and Registration:

-Allow users to create accounts, log in, and access personalized content or services.
+Allows users to create accounts, log in, and access personalized content or services.

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine.